rajthilakravi/xVector/README.md

 ## Steps to execute

-1. Clone the Repo into your local system
+1. Clone the 'master' branch from 'xvector' Repo into your local system

 2. create and activate a virtual python environment